jon-harper/clock-3/readme.md

 ## Status

-You can find the changelog in its entirety in the [changelog.md](changelog.md) file.
-Documentation is ongoing and active at [jon-harper.github.io/clock3-docs](https://jon-harper.github.io/clock3-docs/).

-### 2022-04-15

-The finished wooden and acrylic paneling is in place and fits.
-Continued testing of the prototype is is centered around documenting assembly currently, with concurrent testing of the hotend assembly on a modified Ender 5.

-### 2022-03-31

-The preliminary [Bill of Materials](/BOM/bill_of_materials.xlsx) is done.
-This will eventually be a Markdown file and a CSV file, but the frequency of edits makes an Excel document easier at present.
-Documentation is in progress and will be published here as it progresses.
+Documentation is ongoing and active at [jon-harper.github.io/clock3-docs](https://jon-harper.github.io/clock-3/) and is the current focus of the project.
+Follow-on releases will address minor issues discovered in the process that do not require immediate resolution.

+Markdown pages in this repository may undergo significant changes as content is moved to MkDocs.

+There is a [changelog](changelog.md) for detailed modifications.

 ## Notes